Skip to main content

 USDA Zones: 6-9

 Culture: full sun, half sun, adaptable to soil conditions, prefers neutral to slightly acidic soil and somewhat drained (or well draining soils) - this can prevent potential damage in winter.
 Average, loamy and also poor quality soils (gritty, rocky, sandy, infertile).
+In zone 6 some drainage (sand, gravel soil amendment) is recommended.

 Moisture Needs: medium-dry, medium is the best, but established plants are drought tolerant.